Brass Knuckles (album): Critical reception

-Reviews for the album have been generally mixed.
+Reviews for the album were generally mixed.
 Pharoh Martin of Vibe stated that "Brass Knuckles is standard Nelly fare."
 RapReviews wrote that "underneath the materialistic veneer Nelly's got a good delivery, sharp lyrics and impeccable breath control."

 Commercial performance

 Brass Knuckles debuted at number 3 on the Billboard 200, selling 83,717 copies in its first week in the United States.
 Only 8-weeks later, the album was left on the Billboard 200 chart.
 On March 21, 2009, the album re-appeared at number 152.
 On December 12, 2008, the album was certified gold by the Recording Industry Association of America (RIAA) for shipping over 500,000 copies in the United States.
 As of September 2010, the album has sold over 223,000 copies in the United States.